Philiswa10/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a c function programming
+This is a c function project